NCIP/gdc-docs/docs/Data_Dictionary/index.md

 *   _Links to semantic resources:_ Links to semantic data resources that define [Common Data Elements (CDEs)](http://cde.nih.gov) used in the dictionary
 *   _Submission templates:_ Generation JSON and TSV templates for use in GDC data submission.

+## GDC Metadata Validation Service

+The MVS tool enables easier query of the GDC Data Dictionary for data submitters and recommends GDC properties and values based on user-supplied synonyms.
+Created by the NCI CBIIT EVS Team, it leverages NCI vocabulary systems caDSR and NCI Thesaurus.
+Below are some of the features included in the MVS tool:

+*   Users can complete partial or exact match searches
+*   Searches can include terms that are synonymous to the GDC allowable values
+*   Users can compare their list of values to the GDC allowable values
+*   Dictionary paths are described so users can find the specific node where a property is located

 ## Entity JSON Schemas

 In technical terms, the dictionary is a set of YAML files that define JSON schemas for each entity in the dictionary.
 The files are available [on GitHub](https://github.com/NCI-GDC/gdcdictionary/tree/develop/gdcdictionary/schemas).